-Woahink Lake is a fairly large natural lake, at 820 acres, but is somewhat overshadowed by the larger and better known Siltcoos Lake just to the south.
+Woahink Lake is a fairly large natural lake, at 820 acres, but is somewhat overshadowed by the larger and better-known Siltcoos Lake just to the south.

 Woahink is easy to get to, sitting just off Highway 101 just a few miles south of Florence on Oregon’s central coastline.

 Yellow perch bite well on natural baits such as worms or pieces of nightcrawlers.
 Some anglers will tip the hook of small crappie jigs with bait to fool perch.

 You might catch largemouth bass, bullhead catfish, crappie and sunfish here, but often in more modest numbers than in nearby coastal lakes.
 On the bright side, it’s a fairly big lake and you can find areas to fish with little pressure from other anglers.

 Woahink also has a population of native coastal cutthroat trout that are common to streams and many natural lakes in the region.
 These may be retained under trout bag limit rules for the lake.

 Much of Woahink’s shoreline is in private property, and your best game plan for both bank and boat access likely will be heading to Jessie M. Honeyman Memorial State Park on the north side of the lake.

-You’ll also find plenty of space space for bank fishing and picnicking and can launch your boat here to get around the full lake from the main park area on the lake.
+You’ll also find plenty of space for bank fishing and picnicking and can launch your boat here to get around the full lake from the main park area on the lake.
 (Honeyman also provides access and amenities to the smaller Cleawox Lake on the other side of Highway 101.)

 The Oregon Dunes National Recreation Area provides many recreational opportunities throughout this part of the coastline.

-2022 Woahink Lake Trout Stocking
+2023 Woahink Lake Trout Stocking

 ODFW Trout Stocking Schedule